LauraSp/QUIDDIT/README.md

 All necessary files can be downloaded by visiting the following website: https://github.com/LauraSp/QUIDDIT

-A full manual is available at this address as well.
+This includes commented Jupyter Notebooks documenting the baseline correction and main data processing (see https://jupyter.org/ for instructions on how to use Jupyter Notebook).
+A full manual of QUIDDIT is available in the QUIDDIT GitHub repository as well.

 ## Installation instructions
 ### Install Python